danilocgsilva/git_add_commit_push_onehit/README.md

 ```
 is much frequently typed in my day-by-day development life.
 So, why just do it in just one line?
 This grants me security in saving my work in the secure remote repository.

+Also, you have the version without pushing to central repository (see bellow).

 Please, stay tunned in writing useful git messages: https://chris.beams.io/posts/git-commit

 ## Installation